grumpycoders/pcsx-redux/docs/compiling.md

 ```bash
 git clone https://github.com/grumpycoders/pcsx-redux.git --recursive
 ```
-then install a mips toolchain and get the converted PsyQ libraries in the `pcsx-redux/src/mips/psyq/` folder as per  [these instructions](https://github.com/ABelliqueux/pcsx-redux/blob/main/src/mips/psyq/README.md).
+then install a mips toolchain and get the converted PsyQ libraries in the `pcsx-redux/src/mips/psyq/` folder as per  [these instructions](https://github.com/pcsx-redux/nugget/blob/main/psyq/README.md).
+The `src/mips` folder is the [nugget](https://github.com/pcsx-redux/nugget) submodule, so it is only populated if the clone was recursive.

 You can also [find the pre-compiled converted Psyq libraries online](https://github.com/ABelliqueux/nolibgs_hello_worlds/blob/main/README.md#nugget--psyq-setup).